-Once the placement is over, we will invite you to participate in an anonymous online questionnaire to get your views on what worked well and how we could make things better.
-Please don't hesitate to provide open and honest feedback as you will know best how we can improve this experience for all.
+Once the placement is over, we will invite you to participate in an anonymous online questionnaire to get your views on what worked well and how we could improve things.
+Please do not hesitate to provide open and honest feedback, as you will know best how we can improve this experience for all.
 We also welcome direct contact from Supervisors who may prefer to provide feedback over the phone or via email (contact details are available at the end of this handbook).